 South Cornwall · TR11

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Constantine, that work is shaped by the place itself — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+The way we approach renovation in Constantine starts with a measured walk-round — Constantine is an AONB village inland from Helford on a steep granite hillside, with a substantial fifteenth-century church and a tight Conservation Area covering the village core, with a building stock that leans toward Edwardian villas and barn conversions.

 - Conservation Area